+Graduate Seminar 3 credits

+Elective Courses 18 credits

+MSc Project 6 credits

-Graduate Seminar Elective Courses MSc Project Total Required 3 credits 18 credits 6 credits 27 credits
+Total Required 27 credits

 The normal time for completion of the MSc is two academic years.
 While this is the recommended time line, it may be adjusted at the discretion of the supervisory committee to suit a particular student's research and program needs.